nearbeach/NearBeach/docs/installation/installation_of_django.rst

     pip install django gunicorn

 10. Django and gunicorn is now installed - we will now configure the webserver to server the pages.
-Use the cd command to navigateYou terminal prompt will change to indicate that it is working in the virtual environment now.
-It should look like the following to the directory where you would like to store the django project

 11. Create a new django project

   .. code-block:: bash

-    django-admin.py startproject <<django_project>>
+    django-admin startproject <<django_project>>

+  .. note:: Please do not create a project called 'NearBeach' as it will conflict with the NearBeach application.
+Our recommened name would be 'oceansuite'

 12. Adjust the project's settings to allow debugging and accept ALL allowed hosts